-3. Unmold cake and discard parchment.
-Slice cake in half crosswise, then return cake bottom to pan with ring reattached.
-Pour in filling, then replace cake top, brown side up.
+Assemble the Charlotte: Unmold cake and discard parchment.
+Slice cake in half crosswise, then return bottom cake layer to pan with ring reattached.
+Pour in raspberry filling, then replace cake top, brown side up.
 Cover with plastic; refrigerate for 24 hours.

-4. For the sauce: Combine reserved berry purée, sugar, lemon juice, and eau-de-vie in a bowl and stir until sugar has dissolved.
+Make the sauce: Combine reserved raspberry purée, superfine sugar, lemon juice, and remaining eau-de-vie in a bowl and stir until sugar has dissolved.
 Slice cake and serve with sauce.